 Medicare also covers all or part of the costs for the following services:

-Our free comparison tool makes it easy to weigh up a range of extras policies to see which covers the services and treatment you require – at a competitive price.
+Our free comparison tool makes it easy to weigh up a range of extras policies to see which covers the services and treatment you require at a competitive price.

 In Australia, the Pharmaceutical Benefits Scheme (PBS) helps you access PBS-listed prescription medication at a reduced price.
-You’ll pay part of the cost of most prescription medications, and the PBS covers the rest.
+You’ll pay part of the cost of most prescription medicines, and the PBS covers the rest.
 Concession cardholders may pay an even lower price.

-To find a doctor who bulk bills, use the find a health service tool on the Australian Government’s healthdirect website.
+To find a doctor who bulk bills, use the find a health service tool on the Australian Government’s Healthdirect website.

 The Medicare Safety Net is a government initiative designed to reduce your out-of-pocket medical costs if you require regular doctor visits and tests.
 The Safety Net kicks in when you spend over a certain threshold within a calendar year – this threshold then resets at the beginning of the new year.